SDEs with no strong solution arising from a problem of stochastic control: Application to a problem of stochastic control of martingales

 A further question of interest is whether the value function remains the same when we restrict to \emph{feedback controls}.
 A control $\nu \in \mathcal{U}$ is a feedback control if it is of the form $\nu_t = \sigma(X^{\sigma, x}_t)$, where $X^{\sigma, x}$ is a strong solution of the SDE $\D X_t = \sigma(X_t) \D B_t$, $X_0 = x$, for some Borel function $\sigma: D \to U$.
 Such controls are also referred to as \emph{Markov controls} in the thesis \cite{robinson_stochastic_2020} and are defined similarly in Section 3 of \cite[Chapter IV]{fleming_controlled_2006} and Section 3.1 of \cite{touzi_optimal_2013}.

 In our problem, if there were a strong solution of the SDE \eqref{eq:SDE-gamma}, then this would give an optimal feedback control.
-Having shown that this is not the case, we are left with the open questions of whether the value function can be attained by some feedback control, and whether it can be approximated by a sequence of such controls.
+Having shown that this is not the case in \Cref{thm:no-strong-solution}, we are left with the open questions of whether the value function can be attained by some feedback control, and whether it can be approximated by a sequence of such controls.
+In regards to the first question, we have the following result, whose proof can be found in the thesis \cite{robinson_stochastic_2020}.

-In regards to the first question, we have the following result, whose proof can be found in the thesis \cite{robinson_stochastic_2020}. \begin{prop} Let $\psp$ be a probability space on which an $\RR^2$-valued Brownian motion is defined with natural filtration $\FF^B$.
+\begin{proposition} Let $\psp$ be a probability space on which an $\RR^2$-valued Brownian motion is defined with natural filtration $\FF^B$.
 Suppose there exists a Borel function $\sigma: D \to U$ such that the SDE

 has a strong solution $X$ with $t \mapsto \abs{X_t}$ deterministically increasing.
 Then there exists a Borel function $\gamma: D \to \{x \in \RR^2 \colon \abs{x} = 1\}$ such that, for any $x = (x_1, x_2)^\top \in D$,